rails/rails/guides/source/asset_pipeline.md

 This guide covers the asset pipeline introduced in Rails 3.1.
 By referring to this guide you will be able to:

-* Understand what the asset pipeline is and what it does
+* Understand what the asset pipeline is and what it does.
-* Properly organize your application assets
+* Properly organize your application assets.
-* Understand the benefits of the asset pipeline
+* Understand the benefits of the asset pipeline.
-* Add a pre-processor to the pipeline
+* Add a pre-processor to the pipeline.
-* Package assets with a gem
+* Package assets with a gem.

 --------------------------------------------------------------------------------